Sunday 20 November 2016

 Sunday 13 November 2016

 Instead of spending my free time periodically checking to see if the world is burning (like I've been doing since the US election), I thought a cathartic game of politics might help.
-Power Politics is a game that simulates the 1992 presidential election with a wealth of options that makes you question what a politician's priorities actually are.
+Power Politics is one such a game that simulates the 1992 presidential election with a wealth of options that makes you question what a politician's priorities actually are.